 The concept of urban agglomeration pertains to clustering cities in a defined geographic region with similar traits, such as a cohesive natural setting and society, substantial populations and economies, high levels of urban and industrial development, and superior infrastructure facilities.
 On the other hand, new economic geography is a theoretical framework that explains how economic activity is distributed across geographic regions.
 According to Krugman (1995), The New Economic Geography can be considered a theory of production location that explains the economic and spatial organisation changes.
-It suggests that factors like transportation costs, economies of scale, and product differentiation influence economic activity and how it impacts the growth and development of an economy.
+It suggests that factors like transportation costs, economies of scale, and product differentiation influence economic activity.
+The framework highlights the significance of comprehending the spatial dynamics of economic activity and how it impacts the growth and development of an economy.
 Xiao-lu et al. (2017) discuss the characteristics of urbanisation agglomeration.
 Tripathi (2012) explains the concept of new economic geography as a framework for understanding how economic activity is distributed across geographic regions.